 The truth is, however, selecting your video hosting provider is a very important decision — and I break down why in this short video:

-But, the question remains, how can I determine which video host is right for my needs?
+But, the question remains, how can you determine which video host is right for your needs?

 At a glance, most video hosts seem very similar, but the most popular ones have key differentiators that usually aid different business goals.
 So, this is what you should be focusing on when choosing a host.